AI-Based Automated Speech Therapy Tools for persons with Speech Sound Disorders: A Systematic Literature Review: Methodology

-We didn't restrict on types of intervention and included all studies that proposed automated speech therapy using different intervention methods.
-Studies included robotics-based, mobile-based, computer-based interventions along with gamified and story-based intervention methods.
+We didn’t restrict on types of intervention and included all studies that proposed automated speech therapy using different intervention methods.
+Studies included robotics-based, mobile-based, computer-based interventions along with gamified and storybased intervention methods.